-Significant Tree: Any tree having a diameter larger than 25" DBH to 40" DBH and which is located on land subject to the provisions of section 21-82,- Oor-is a replacement tree as described in 21-85 (be)(3), which is not a landmark tree or a legacy tree.
+Commented [MW6]: Added details on bow the level of risk will be assessed in trees.
+By referencing industry standards better insures that all applicants are on the same page.
+Significant Tree: Any tree having a diameter of 25" DBH to 39" DBH and which is located on land subject to the provisions of section 21-82.
+Or is a replacement tree as described in 21-85 (e).